Aju-GitHub/horizonhealthcare.github.io/README.md

 - User Experience Focus: Emphasized clear navigation, intuitive layout, and easy access to contact and service information to maximize engagement and conversions.

-- Stakeholder Communication: Facilitated communications between development teams and Horizon Health Care leadership to validate design choices and functionality.
+- Stakeholder Communication: Facilitated communications between development teams and Horizon Healthcare leadership to validate design choices and functionality.

 - Content Structuring: Organized website sections such as Services, Allocation Managers, Contact Us, and Careers to reflect company priorities and enhance site usability.